-Base V6 and optional V8 engines are joined by a turbocharged four-cylinder that just might steal the show; six-speed manual and automatic transmissions all around.
+Drivetrain: Base V6 and optional turbocharged-four and V8 engines are joined by a high-revving growling, snorting 5.2-liter V8 with well over 500 horsepower; six-speed manual and automatic transmissions.

-A lengthy promotional blitz has finally culminated with the launch of a brand new Mustang.
-Ford has high global hopes for its latest Ponycar (a term coined specifically for cars in the Mustang’s class) since both left- and right-hand drive versions will be sold in Europe and Asia.
-That could also explain a certain Euro-styling vibe that the Mustang exudes, especially in the delicate sweep where the roofline meets the rear deck and swoopy tail panel.
-At the opposite end, the Mustang’s grille and lower air intake are remarkably similar to what you’ll find on the 2014 edition.
-Also essentially unchanged are both the base 3.7-liter V6 that makes 300 horsepower (down slightly from 305) and the 5.0-liter V8 in the GT with an output of 435 horsepower, up from 420.
-Slotted between the two is a turbocharged 2.3-liter four-cylinder unit that’s rated at 310 horsepower.
-All three engines will be available in the Mustang coupe and convertible with a cloth top that raises and lowers twice as quickly as before.
-From a driver’s perspective, the Mustang’s six-speed manual transmission has been reworked to deliver smoother shifts.
-A six-speed automatic, now with steering-wheel-mounted paddle shifters, is optional.
-For 2015, Ford has finally ditched the Mustang’s stone-age solid rear axle setup and replaced it with a more modern independent rear system (along with a new front suspension) that promises a better ride, improved handling in the corners and added interior and stowage space.
-The distance between the front and rear axles was also increased and the car now sits a bit lower to the ground.
-The interior has also been completely retooled with large round gauges and an equally sizable touch-screen that dominates the control panel.
+Just as the world was trying to come to grips with turbocharged four-cylinders in Ford’s latest Ponycar (a term coined specifically for cars in the Mustang’s class), the company comes out with go-faster Shelby versions.
+Although they use the same Euro-styling vibe that the Mustang exudes, the new Shelby GT350 and GT350R are much meaner looking.
+Both cars get different hoods, front and rear fascia, lights and more, with the R version getting wilder fixed wings and aggressive aero bits.
+In a bid to save weight, the R also features the first production use of exotic (expensive) carbon-fiber wheels.
+The GT350 name recalls the original Shelby Mustangs road-course powerhouses.
+So, with that philosophy intact, the 2016 Shelbys use a special 5.2-liter V8 with plenty of hot-rodding techniques.
+At the heart of it is a special lightweight crankshaft with a “flat-plane” design (like in a Ferrari engine) that actually increases breathing efficiency.
+It sounds sinister, too, especially since you can zing it past 8,000 revs per minute to get the peak 526 horsepower and 429 pound-feet of torque.
+A six-speed manual transmission is the only choice, and both versions get different levels of on-track performance goodies.
+In base Mustangs, the 3.7-liter V6 that makes a very respectable 300 horsepower and the 5.0-liter V8 in the GT with an output of 435 horsepower also remains unchanged.
+Slotted between the two is a turbocharged 2.3-liter four-cylinder that’s rated at 310 horsepower.
+Every engine, bar the Shelby’s 5.2 V8, is available in the Mustang coupe and convertible with a cloth top.
+When the car launched for 2015, Ford ditched the Mustang’s stone-age solid-rear-axle setup and replaced it with a more modern independent rear system (along with a new front suspension) that promised a better ride, improved handling in the corners and added interior and stowage space.
+The distance between the front and rear axles was also increased and the car sits a bit lower to the ground.
+The interior was also completely retooled with large round gauges and an equally sizable touch-screen that dominates the control panel.
 Of all the available options to be had on the Mustang, one of the more intriguing is a Track Apps package.
-It includes a “line lock” feature that holds the front brakes so the driver can, in Ford’s words, “warm up the tires” (i.e. wear down the tread in a cloud of smoke).
-Also part of Track Apps is Launch Control (that allows for extra-quick jackrabbit starts), an accelerometer that measures lateral g-forces and an acceleration timer.
+It includes a “line-lock” feature that holds the front brakes so the driver can, in Ford’s words, “warm up the tires” (i.e. wear down the tread in a cloud of smoke).